Skip to main content

 There’s nothing to cancel because there’s no subscription.
 To stop being billed:

-• Disable auto top-up so your balance isn’t replenished.
+• Disable auto-recharge so your balance isn’t replenished.

 • Let the balance run out.
-Suji auto-suspends each VM (snapshot → cloud server deleted), so charges stop without you doing anything.
+Suji terminates each VM (cold snapshot → cloud server deleted), so charges stop without you doing anything.
 See Grace period.

 Refunds